 Project Activities: The SCIROCCO Maturity model & The Knowledge Management Hub

 Regions working on innovative solutions that support the delivery of integrated health and care can use the SCIROCCO online self-assessment tool.
-This tool was tested in 60 regions and organisations in Europe and beyond.
+This tool was tested in 60 regions and organizations in Europe and beyond.
 The Scirocco self-assessment tool is used to identify the maturity of the health and social care systems for the adoption and scaling up of integrated care solutions.

 - The SCIROCCO tool was also tested with multidisciplinary teams to capture the perceptions of all stakeholders involved in integrated care.